 News Category: Wildlife

-December 14, 2023Feeding wildlife can seem like an enjoyable way to connect with nature, but it can often lead to serious problems for species like squirrels, raccoons, deer and bears.
-Wild animals who get used to a hand-out will often take the easy route despite ample natural foods being available – even in urban areas.
-You might …
+November 25, 2024Feeding wildlife can seem like an enjoyable way to connect with nature, but it can often lead to serious problems for species like squirrels, raccoons, deer and bears.
+Even unintentional wildlife feeding can cause problems.
+Wild animals who get used to a hand-out will often take the easy route despite ample natural foods being available …

 Continue reading “Don’t feed wildlife: It can do more harm than good”